Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 Gittes’ black and white glen plaid tie threatens achromatism, but the tie’s pink overcheck coordinates with the shirt for a soft but effective color treatment.

-The morning after Gittes’ “nosy fella” incident, he shows up to work in the light gray gabardine suit, but this time in a different shirt and tie.
+The morning after Gittes’ “nosy fella” incident, he shows up to work in the light gray flannel suit, but this time in a different shirt and tie.
 His shirt is striped with double sets of closely-striped thin brown stripes on a white ground and the same long-pointed collar as his light pink shirt.
 His tie is printed in a Deco-inspired series of brown swirls in three shades: beige, tan, and brown.

 No matter what you’re wearing below the neck, no self-respecting ’30s private eye would dare venture out in public without his fedora.
 Gittes wears his usual dark gray felt fedora with its wide black grosgrain band.

 Gittes wears a unique vintage wristwatch in Chinatown, a flat gold-toned watch with a square dial on a link bracelet that fastens through a single-prong buckle.
+The watch was identified by Watches in Movies in January 2017 as a vintage Longines Palladium, a period timepiece that had been retailed by Tiffany & Co. in the 1930s and 1940s.

 So You Wanna Be a Private Eye?